Iancheung228/Iancheung228.github.io/_posts/2024-04-01-Batchnorm.md

 | --- | --- | --- |
 | **Covariate Shift** | train vs test time | input to model |
 | **Internal Covariate Shift** | epoch i-1 vs epoch i | input to layer |

+The root cause of ICS is ...

+why is ICS a problem in the setting of training?

+Now that we know what the Internal Covariate Shift problem is describing, the authors of the 2015 paper claim that Batch Normalization resolves this ICS problem...

 <br/><br/>